Requesting Your PCS Orders: Tips and FAQs for Navigating Military PCS

 Your specific entitlements are listed on your PCS orders, and knowing what to expect financially during your move can be helpful.

-You can also get reimbursed for moving expenses if you opt for a Do it Yourself, or DITY move.
-This is sometimes referenced as a personally procured move (PPM).
-If you choose a household goods (HHG) move instead, you won’t get reimbursed, but the military covers professional packers, movers, and shipping.
-You can do a hybrid of the two and choose a partial DITY move.
+You can also get reimbursed for moving expenses if you opt for a Do It Yourself, or DITY move.
+This is commonly referred to as a personally procured move (PPM).

 The Bottom Line